NFL Rumors: Cowboys Reportedly Offered To Make Ezekiel Elliott The Second-Highest Paid RB In League

 With the 2019 NFL season set to start in two weeks, the Dallas Cowboys and star running back Ezekiel Elliott are still at a stalemate.
 However, a recent report suggests that the Cowboys are willing to pay big money to keep Elliott in Dallas – albeit not enough to make him the league’s top earner at his position.

-On Thursday, ESPN’s Ed Werder took to Twitter, where he cited unnamed sources and wrote that the Cowboys offered Elliott a contract that would make him one of the two highest-paid running backs in the NFL.
+On Thursday, ESPN’s Ed Werder took to Twitter where he cited unnamed sources and wrote that the Cowboys offered Elliott a contract that would make him one of the two highest-paid running backs in the NFL.
 Werder added that the rumored contract would have put Elliott right behind the Los Angeles Rams’ Todd Gurley ($14.4 million average per year) and ahead of recent New York Jets free-agent signee LeVeon Bell ($13.1 million).

 As it stands, Elliott’s current contract will pay him a base salary of just $3.9 million for the upcoming 2019 NFL season, according to Bleacher Report.
 As the Cowboys already exercised the fifth-year option in Elliott’s rookie contract, the running back is scheduled to earn $9.1 million in 2020, per the terms of his existing deal.